maemo-leste/maemo-leste.github.io/content/ngi-funding-april-2021.rst

 framework.
 More concretely, in the scope of DAPSI, we will work on various interfaces:
 XMPP, GNU Jami, Matrix, and Signal messenger.
-These should all be able to work with Telepathy as the core, and give us a way to test and develop a generic graphical user interface to all these protocols in Mameo.
+These should all be able to work with Telepathy as the core, and give us a way to test and develop a generic graphical user interface to all these protocols in Maemo.

-Finally, we will develop a system library for interoprable sharing of files which will allow us to transfer and share files through various protocols that the system supports, e.g. the above-mentioned.
+Finally, we will develop a system library for interoperable sharing of files which will allow us to transfer and share files through various protocols that the system supports, e.g. the above-mentioned.